I am currently working on a documentary film about the transmission of Yiddish since the Holocaust.

-In my documentary I focus on the lives of three characters who have devoted their lives to ensuring the survival of Yiddish: Shmuel Atzmon, a Holocaust survivor; Bryna Wasserman, a second generation Yiddish artist, and Milena Kartovsky, a third generation Yiddish performer from Paris.
+In my documentary, I focus on the lives of three people who have devoted their lives to ensuring Yiddish’s survival: Shmuel Atzmon, a Holocaust survivor; Bryna Wasserman, a second-generation Yiddish artist; and Milena Kartovsky, a third-generation Yiddish performer from Paris.

-So, is Jewish history and literature important?
-If your answer is yes! that Yiddish is part of the Jewish legacy! and you feel it is important to appreciate the story of Yiddish in our time with future generations, I invite you to watch this important documentary about Yiddish which talks about the transmission of Yiddish from generation to generation in North America, in Israel, and in Europe.
+I invite you to watch this important documentary about Yiddish, which talks about the transmission of Yiddish from generation to generation in North America, Israel, and Europe.